-6.9 Spatial Policy 2 states that to support the Newark Urban Areas role as a Sub-Regional Centre 70% 60% of the housing growth of the plan period will be directed to this area.
-Following a review of the opportunities to accommodate development, 6,000 around 4,735 homes will be accommodated on the 3 strategic sites which are allocated within the Core Strategy during the plan period, with the remaining homes (1,760 required as at April 2009) being provided on other sites within the Urban Area allocated within the .
-The location of these will be considered as part of the Allocations & Development Management DPD.
+6.9 Spatial Policy 2 states that to support the Newark Urban Areas role as a Sub-Regional Centre 60% of the housing growth of the plan period will be directed to this area.
+Following a review of the opportunities to accommodate development, around 4,735 homes will be accommodated on the 3 strategic sites which are allocated within the Core Strategy during the plan period, with the remaining homes being provided on other sites within the Urban Area allocated within the Allocations & Development Management DPD.